nguyenduchuy71/ShareYourImage/server/README.md

 - **Real-Time Image Sharing**: WebSocket integration for real-time image sharing between users.
 - **Database Management**: PostgreSQL for robust and scalable database management.
 - **ORM**: Object-Relational Mapping (ORM) for seamless interaction with the database.
-- **Message Broker**: Kafka for handling real-time messaging and event streaming.
 - **Containerization**: Docker for containerizing the application, ensuring consistency across different environments.

 ## Technologies Used